Health Library

 To properly diagnose tracheal web, the following diagnostic procedures may be used:

-- Microlaryngoscopy: A microlaryngoscopy, or microscopic laryngoscopy, uses a small, flexible telescope to look in the airway for signs of a tracheal web or partial obstruction.
+• Microlaryngoscopy: A microlaryngoscopy, or microscopic laryngoscopy, uses a small, flexible telescope to look in the airway for signs of a tracheal web or partial blockage.

-- CT scan: In some cases, it may be necessary to get a picture of the chest to look for airway abnormalities.
+• CT scan: In some cases, a picture of the chest may be needed to look for airway abnormalities.

 Treatment

-The goal of treatment is to remove the obstruction by breaking the web, allowing the airway to open up to its full capacity.
-Depending on the severity of the web, your surgeon may accomplish this by dilating the trachea and using a laser or cutting instrument to break the web.
-In some cases of a thicker web, your surgeon may recommend an open surgical approach to expand the airway.
+The goal of treatment is to remove the blockage by breaking the web, allowing the airway to open up to its full size.
+Depending on the severity of the web, the surgeon may do this by dilating (widening) the trachea and using a laser or cutting instrument to break the web.
+In some cases of a thicker web, the surgeon may recommend an open surgical approach to expand the airway.

 Dilation

-The surgeon will take your child to the operating room and place a small balloon in the airway to widen or break the web.
-This may need to be repeated to prevent reformation of the web by scar tissue.
+A small balloon is placed in the airway to widen or break the web.
+This may need to be repeated to prevent the web from coming back because of scar tissue.

 Surgery

-For some webs the correct treatment is an open surgical procedure called a laryngofissure, opening into the larynx, generally through the midline incision through the neck.
+For some webs, the correct treatment is an open surgical procedure called a larynogofissure, opening into the larynx, generally through a midline cut through the neck.

 Recovery